Over the years, chess players often find themselves bumping their heads onto the ceilings of their chess skills.

 My system by Aron Nimzowitsch (About the modern chess elements)

-My 60 memorable games by Bobby Fisher (In depth analysis of how the brain of the one of the greatest chess prodigies thought)
+My 60 memorable games by Bobby Fisher (In-depth analysis of how the brain of one of the greatest chess prodigies thought)

 Dvoretsky’s endgame manual (Often cited as the bible for endgame chess)

 With the development of online databases, we no longer need books or chessboards for tactics training.

 There are plenty of online resources that shall guide you to your destination of becoming a brilliant tactician.